-There are a few modern day coins that are slightly different than the coins that are most widely circulated.
-There’s a lot of misinformation (clickbait) on the internet leading people to believe these ordinary coins have more than face value.
+A few modern day coins look slightly different than the most widely-circulated coins.
+There’s a lot of misinformation (clickbait) on the internet leading people to believe that these ordinary coins are worth more than face value.
 Here are some of the coins that may look different, but are no big deal.

 United States Bicentennial Quarters

-United States Bicentennial Coinage, is worth a quarter (it’s not from 1776).
-It is not silver.
+United States Bicentennial coinage is worth 25 cents.
+It’s not from 1776, and it’s not silver.

-Presidential dollar coins are just worth a dollar.
-From 2007 to 2011, presidential $1 coins were minted for circulation in large numbers, resulting in a large stockpile of unused $1 coins.
-It is not special and it is not made of gold.
+Presidential dollar coins are only worth a dollar.
+From 2007 to 2011, presidential one dollar coins were minted for circulation in large numbers, resulting in a sizable stockpile of unused $1 coins.
+It is not special, and it is not made of gold.

 United States Eisenhower Dollar

-Eisenhower Dollars, generally are worth one dollar.
+Eisenhower Dollars are generally worth one dollar.
 However, the US Mint did make some special silver collector’s issues.
-If you look on the side of the coin and it has a copper/clad band, it is worth a dollar.
+If the side of the coin has a copper/clad band, it is worth a dollar.
 If it has no copper band, then you may have a silver one.